DNArt/Timestretcher/README.md

 # Timestretcher #

-This is an HTML5 implementation of the Timestretcher installation made by Bill Spinhoven van Oosten in 1987.
+This is an HTML5 implementation of the Timestretcher installation made by Bill Spinhoven in 1987.
 It currently works only/best in [Google Chrome](http://chrome.google.com).

 ## Demo ##